anthskti/LSTM-Stock-Predictor/README.md

 Machine Learning Model for a Stock Share.\
 Predicting the question: "Will tomorrow's price be higher than today's closing price?".

+## Intuition
-My original Idea started with, predicting the price of GOOG, but ended up making it more versatile.\
+My original idea was predicting the price of GOOG, but after achieving that, I kept adding more features.\
-The stock market is full of potential, using pattern recognition is something investors and traders use to analyze and predict stock prices.
-My intuition was to use those common stock patterns with machine learning to analyze a stock and conclude if the price with go up or down.
+The stock market is full of potential.
+Investors and traders use pattern recognition to analyze and predict stock prices all the time.
+My intuition was to use those common stock patterns with machine learning to analyze a stock and conclude whether the price will go up or down.
-Using 5 day, 20 day, and 50 day SMA (Simple Moving Averages) indicators with the Golden Cross (as it can show large momentum) and the Fibonnaci Retracement Levels, I reorganized and inputted the data of the desired stock into an LSTM (long short-term memory) model to find patterns and predict the next day stock.\
+Using:
+- 5-day, 20-day, 50-day SMA (Simple Moving Averages) indicators
+- the Golden Cross (as it can show large momentum)
+- the RSI (Relative Strength Index)
+- the Fibonacci Retracement Levels
+- the VWAP (Volume Weighted Average Price)
+I added and reorganized the data, then put it in an LSTM (long short-term memory) model for pattern recognition, predicting the next output, or in this case, the next day of the stock.\
-There is a 50% chance you can be right if you look at a stock, but this model can predict higher than that with all the indicators I've implemented within the script.\
+Human predictions for stocks are usually 50/50, but this model can predict higher than that with all the indicators I've implemented within the script.\
-Though it is not always right, as the stock market is always flucuating, it is a good baseline for those who are interested in investing.
+There is an error rate calculator to show its potential success rate, as the stock market isn't just a yes or no, but it is a good baseline for those who are interested in investing.\
+I also played around with showing the data, so using plotly, I convert the data into a simple line graph comparing real vs predicted.

 ### Prerequisites
-Make Sure you have the following install:
+Make Sure you have the following installed:
 - [Python](https://www.python.org/)
 - [Pip](https://pip.pypa.io/en/stable/) (Python package manager)